The Cobra Effect (Part 2)

 The Cobra Effect Redesigned (Examples & Antidotes)

 If you read about these examples, you’ll learn a bit (and often just a bit) about the history of each time and place.
 But what you won’t read is how these incentives could have been aligned with their intended outcomes.
-In this post, I’m going to propose some changes that the makers of these incentives could have used so that they might have actually gotten the desired outcomes.
+In this post, I propose some changes that the designers of these incentives could have used so that they might have actually gotten their desired outcomes.
 Continue reading “The Cobra Effect Redesigned (Examples & Antidotes)”